bhanuteja-09/majorproject1/major/README.md

 ### 1. Make Changes Locally
 - Update your project files with the desired changes.

+### Go to the hirecheck1 folder do the below steps

 ### 2. Commit Changes

 1. **Check Status**: